codeforpdx/recordexpungPDX/README.md

 # recordexpungPDX
 A project to automate expunging qualifying criminal records.
 This project is done in conjunction with the Multnomah County Public Defender's Office.
 [Learn more in the wiki](https://github.com/codeforpdx/recordexpungPDX/wiki).

+This README is primarily for the backend.
+For info on the frontend see [src/frontend/README.md](https://github.com/codeforpdx/recordexpungPDX/blob/master/src/frontend/README.md).

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/codeforpdx/recordexpungPDX.svg?columns=all)](https://waffle.io/codeforpdx/recordexpungPDX)

 [![Build Status](https://travis-ci.com/codeforpdx/recordexpungPDX.svg?branch=master)](https://travis-ci.com/codeforpdx/recordexpungPDX)

 ## Table of Contents